-Financial Aid recognizes that though the student is not meeting all the criteria(s) of re-establishing SAP eligibility, he/she will have done everything humanly possible for that semester as spelt out second SAP appeal.
-At this point Professional Judgment dictates that a third and possibly continued appeal be granted because student is meeting termly GPA of 2.0 and above and is passing with a C in all classes attempted.
+Financial Aid recognizes that though the student is not meeting all the criteria(s) of re-establishing SAP eligibility, he/she has done everything humanly possible for that semester.
+The Financial Aid SAP committee reserves the right to inact professional judgement.